Let’s face it… The word “mildew” means different things to people. To the gardener, “powdery mildew” is a fungus on vegetables, especially cucurbits.

 - Leave enough space between plants to facilitate good airflow

-- Avoid overwatering creating conducive environments for mildew development.
+- Avoid overwatering, creating conducive environments for mildew development.
+Consider drip irrigation for regular watering.

-The usual control recommendations is to avoid excessive humidity, drafts and sudden changes in temperature to prevent outbreaks of mildew.
+The usual preventative measure recommendations are to avoid excessive high humidity, drafts, and sudden temperature changes to prevent mildew outbreaks.

-However, exhaustive studies on the effect of temperature and humidity on powdery mildew of roses, concluded that this disease…
+However, exhaustive state university studies on the effect of temperature and humidity on powdery mildew of roses concluded that this disease…

 “cannot be effectively controlled under greenhouse conditions through regulation of temperature and humidity, but that it may he held somewhat in check by keeping both temperature and relative humidity as low as possible for the cultivation of roses and by avoiding drafts and extreme changes in temperature.
 Since these conditions are difficult to meet, except possibly in winter, the application of fungicides seems to remain an indispensable measure in the control of the disease.”

-Over the years many fungicides have been tested for mildew control.
-Some have proved to be effective eradicants even after the mildew is quite abundant.
-One reason for this is that the powdery mildews do not penetrate deeply into leaf tissue as do some diseases such as black spot.
+One reason is that the powdery mildew do not penetrate deeply into leaf tissue, as do some diseases such as black spot.

 Sulfur has long been a favorite way of combating mildew.